SFTP Connections

 Basic search filter

-Select the Lens icon button to search for the SFTP connection by Connection name.
+Click on the Basic search button to search the SFTP connection by Connection name.

 2. SFTP connections list